akasaki1211/boneDynamicsNode/README.md

 ### Dynamics Attributes
 - `Damping` : Attenuates speed.
 The larger the value, the harder it is to accelerate.
 - `Elasticity` : Force to return to the original posture.
+- `Elastic Force Function` __(*Experimental)__ : The type of elastic force.
+  - `Linear`: Normal.
+  - `Quadratic`: The elastic force increases when it is moved away from the original posture.
+  - `Cubic`: The elastic force increases **even more** when it is moved away from the original posture.
 - `Stiffness` : Suppresses changes between frames (steps).
 Setting to 1 will result in loss of motion.
 - `Mass` : Affects the force to return to the original posture.
 - `Gravity` : If Y-up and the unit is in centimeters, set [0,-980,0].
 - `Gravity Multiply` : Will be multiplied by Gravity.
+- `Additional Force` : Any additional force.
+- `Additional Force Scale` : Scale value of additional force.
+- `Enable Turbulence`: Enable turbulence force.
+- `Turbulence Seed`: Seed value for randomly changing the vector direction.
+- `Turbulence Strength`: Scale value of turbulence force.
+- `Turbulence Vector Change Scale`: Change in turbulence force vector.
+- `Turbulence Vector Change Max`: Maximum change in turbulence force vector.

 ### Bake to Keyframes
 Select the joint and execute "Bake Simulation" from the "Key" menu.
 Then delete the boneDynamicsNode.